 If you’re leaning toward VoIP, there are some more specific options to be aware of, such as the two main protocols that can be used for communication: Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
 Both have their own advantages and disadvantages, but the decision ultimately depends on your specific business needs.

-- TCP is more reliable as it performs checks to ensure all data packets are received in order, minimizing any potential disruptions in communication.
-This is well suited to applications needing precise accuracy, like email.
+• TCP is more reliable since it performs strict error checks to ensure all data packets are received in order.
+This minimizes data loss, making it ideal for applications needing precise accuracy, like sending an email or downloading a file.

 Most VoIP systems favor UDP due to its low latency and basis for efficient communication during phone calls.